fdformula/MathlyLua/IDE - CudaText/readme.md

 ## [CudaText](https://cudatext.github.io/) is a very good "IDE" for Lua + Mathly

-Quite a few CudaText plugins are included.
-Some are customized and even have new features added.
+If you download CudaText (Windows) or related configuration files (Linux or MacOS) here, quite a few CudaText plugins are included.
+Some plugins are customized and even have new features added.
 While in CudaText, press
 ```
   F1               to open help document on current Lua/Mathly function
   F2               to start Lua interpreter with Mathly loaded in the folder of the current file